EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 1. All expenses incurred will be documented and itemized, from A to D. Whatever  transactions that can be done on chain will be done so.
 For expenses that require fiat, an expense report will be provided after the event.
 2. All unused funds will be returned to the community pool.
 3. The volunteer and miscellaneous expenses fund will be placed in a multi-sig wallet, and with funds only moving in case the needs are justified.
 I propose three signers for this wallet -- myself, and two members of the core team that will be in attendance.
+4. 50% of the marketing and PR budget will be sent to a multi-sig wallet, while 50% will be held in a liquid wallet so that we can immediately get to work on the countless tasks and preparations that need to be made.

+I will work with the core team to be as frugal as possible, while consulting with them to take as many opportunities that would benefit Evmos and help with onboarding and exposure.

 ## Time Constraints